whipowill/quake-mod-scarlet/README.md

 - Chat system has been completely overhauled (new feature)
     - Deathmatch bots now know if they are losing and become depressed
     - Team bots now report when they pickup important items
-- New score keeper function that opens door for achievements! (upcoming)

 ## Credits